Quantized Fourier and Polynomial Features for more Expressive Tensor Network Models: NUMERICAL EXPERIMENTS

 In this experiment we verify the expected quantization to positively affect the generalization capabilities of quantized models.
-We compare our approach, which we name quantized tensor kernel machine (QTKM), with the non-quantized tensorized kernel machine (TKM) \citep{wahls_learning_2014,stoudenmire_supervised_2016,kargas_supervised_2021,wesel_large-scale_2021}, random Fourier features (RFF) \citep{rahimi_random_2007}, and with the full, unconstrained model (kernel ridge regression (KRR) which is our baseline, as we are dealing in all cases with squared loss).
+We compare QTKM (our approach) with TKM \citep{wahls_learning_2014,stoudenmire_supervised_2016,kargas_supervised_2021,wesel_large-scale_2021}, random Fourier features (RFF) \citep{rahimi_random_2007}, and with the full, unconstrained model (kernel ridge regression (KRR) which is our baseline, as we are dealing in all cases with squared loss).
 For our comparison we select eight small UCI datasets \citep{dua_uci_2017}.
 This choice allows us to train KRR by solving its dual optimization problem and thus to implicitly consider $\prod_{d=1}^D M_d$ features.
 For each dataset, we select uniformly at random $\qty{80}{\percent}$ of the data for training, and keep the rest for test.
 We set $Q=2$ and select the remaining hyperparameters ($\lambda$ and $L$) by $\num{3}$-fold cross validating KRR.
 We set the number of basis functions $M_d=16$ uniformly for all $d$ for all models, so that they learn from the same representation (except for RFF, which is intrinsically random).
-We then vary the rank of the non-quantized tensorized model from $R=1,2,\ldots,6$ and train all other models such that their number of model parameters $P$ is at most equal to the ones of the non-quantized model.
-This means that for TKM $P=R\sum_{d=1}^D M_d$, for QTKM $P=2R\sum_{d=1}^D \log M_d$ and for RFF $P$ equals the number of random frequencies.
+We then vary the rank $R$ of the non-quantized tensorized model from $R=1,2,\ldots,6$ and train all other models such that their number of model parameters $P$ is at most equal to the ones of the non-quantized model.
+This means that for TKM $P=R\sum_{d=1}^D M_d$, for QTKM $P=2R\sum_{d=1}^D \log_2 M_d$ and for RFF $P$ equals the number of random frequencies.
 To make sure that TKM and QTKM converge, we run ALS for a very large number of iterations ($\num{5000}$).
-We report the procedure $\num{10}$ times, and plot the mean and standard deviation of the test mean squared error (MSE) in \cref{fig:generalization}.
+We repeat the procedure $\num{10}$ times, and plot the mean and standard deviation of the test mean squared error (MSE) in \cref{fig:generalization}.